DataDog/datadog-ci/src/commands/synthetics/README.md

 }
 ```

-They can also be added the same global configuration file as used for the run-tests command.
+These options can also be added to the same global configuration file used for the run-tests command.

 Pass this config file to the command with the `--config` flag: